gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 This project implemented on the NodeMCU V2.0 (also known as V1.0) on the ESP8266, ESP-12E chip using V2.0 of the Arduino Firmware.

 The ESP8266 is a great commodity priced platform that has really come to life with the support of the [Arduino core for ESP8266 WiFi chip](https://github.com/esp8266/Arduino) project.
-With release 2.0 the Arduino core for ESP8266 WiFi chip project there is now Secure Client HTTPS (TLS) support.
-This changes the platform from being meh, great if you dont care about security to viable platform for secure IoT data streaming.
+With release 2.0 the "Arduino core for ESP8266 WiFi chip" project there is now Secure Client HTTPS (TLS) support making this a viable platform for secure IoT data streaming.

 Thanks to [Štěpán Bechynský](https://microsoft.hackster.io/en-US/stepanb) "[Proof of Concept – NodeMCU, Arduino and Azure Event Hub](https://microsoft.hackster.io/en-US/stepanb/proof-of-concept-nodemcu-arduino-and-azure-event-hub-a33043)" project I've migrated my "[Arduino NodeMCU ESP8266 MQTT](https://github.com/gloveboxes/Arduino-NodeMCU-ESP82886-Mqtt-Client)" project and added IoT Hub support to stream data directly to Azure IoT Hub or Azure Event Hubs over HTTPS.